 - The change under the heading "Provisions other than technical provisions" corresponds to the estimate of payments for repairs for insured persons who are not at fault in claims under settlement agreements that are included in the calculation of the best estimate of claims under the Solvency II regulations.
-Most of the balance with brokers under the "Due on insurance business with brokers" heading mostly relates to Ámbar Medline, an exclusive agent of the undertaking that brokers policies directly and through its insurance agents. - The "Reinsurance payables" heading includes the cash accounts with various reinsurance companies derived from reinsurance contracts. - "Other payables and any other liabilities" includes various balances to be paid to suppliers, public administrations and other counterparties, including 28.344 million euros in 2019 for dividends payable to the shareholder, which did not take place in 2020 and the payment of which is not yet due.
-"Due on securities lending" refers to the monetary guarantee received under a government bond repo transaction (assignment of government bonds with a repurchase agreement) with a total carrying amount of 115.730 million euros, including unpaid accrued interest.
-This is composed of three repos with Spanish government securities that mature on 18 January 2021.
-The counterparty is BBVA.
+Most of the balance with brokers under the "Due on insurance business with brokers" heading mostly relates to Ámbar Medline, an exclusive agent of the Company that brokers policies directly and through its insurance agents. - The "Reinsurance payables" heading includes the cash accounts with various reinsurance companies derived from reinsurance contracts. - "Other payables and other liabilities" includes various balances payable to suppliers, public administrations and other counterparties, and "Payables on securities lending" refers to the monetary guarantee received for a Public Debt repo transaction (assignment with repurchase agreement of Government Bonds) with a total book value of 115.305 million euros including uncollected accrued interest and comprising two repos, one of Spanish Government securities and the other of Italian Government securities, which mature on 10 January 2022.
+The counterparty to the transactions is BBVA bank.
+Guarantees on the transactions amount to 115.305 million euros.
+On 10 January 2022, the three repo operations with the same Spanish government securities were renewed, resulting in a new maturity date of 10 February 2022 at an average negative interest rate of 0.51% per annum.
+The counterparty to these transactions is Banco Santander S.A.
+The counterparty in these transactions is Banco BBVA.
 The effect of the application of international regulations (IFRS 16) is also included.